tjwjoe/slate/source/doc.md

 Application Type: [ Internal Use | Public SaaS | Enterprise App | Development | Testing | Others]
 Application URL:

 After your application has been reviewed and approved, you will receive an email containing the API credentials to access the Dedoco EA API platform.

+# B. Sample API Flows

+# C. Authentication

+Dedoco uses JWT tokens to allow access to Dedoco’s public API.
+Clients can request for a JWT token through the Get JWT token endpoint.
+Dedoco expects for the JWT token to be included in all API requests to the server in a header that looks like the following:

+Authorization: Bearer <jwt_token>

+where jwt_token should be replaced with the obtained JWT token.
+The payload of the JWT token has the following attributes.

+## JWT Payload